-What Is Liquid Net Worth and How to Calculate Yours
+What Is Liquid Net Worth & How to Calculate Yours

-Chances are, you’ve probably heard the term “liquid net worth” thrown around a time or two.
+Chances are, you’ve probably heard the term “liquid net worth” thrown around a time or two in the personal finance realm.
 But, what exactly is liquid net worth?
 And, why is it an important thing to know?

 Liquid Net Worth Defined